 Just make sure you have a little patience for its potentially problematic initial setup process.

-- Limited number of ports, switch required for wired backhaul configuration
+and limited number of ports switch required for wired backhaul configuration

-- Finicky QoS, online protection require mobile app and not free
+Finicky QoS, online protection, require a mobile app and is not free

 Netgear MK63 Nighthawk: First Wi-Fi EasyMesh System